 I’ve received AAA approval for a specific course list, but I had to make changes to my registered courses afterwards.
 What should I do?

-You must notify Academic Honors and Fellowships of any changes to your course list before the Week 3 Add/Drop deadline.
+You must notify Academic Honors and Fellowships of any changes to your course list before the Week 3 Add/Drop deadline by submitting an application form indicating an “update” in your original information.
 Any and all changes to your registration must be reviewed and approved to guarantee continued eligibility.
 Otherwise, you may risk losing the award or being charged for extra units you didn’t need.

 What happens if I drop a course after the Week 3 Add/Drop date?

 If you withdraw from an approved course after the Week 3 Add/Drop Deadline, the AAA award will be withdrawn, and you will be responsible for covering the cost of additional units above standard tuition (12 – 18 units).
-Keep in mind that each additional unit costs $1,733.00.
 Therefore it is crucial that you talk with your advisors and AHF staff before the Add/Drop deadline.